-Option types include new and/or increased groundwater and surface water abstractions, interconnections, rationalisations (connection of Water Treatment Plants and/or WRZs), usually accompanied by decommissioned abstractions and Water Treatment Plants), and/or transfers from sources within or outside of the study area.
+Option types include new and/or increased groundwater and surface water abstractions, interconnections, rationalisations (connection of Water Treatment Plants and/or WRZs), usually accompanied by decommissioned abstractions and WTPs), Group Water Scheme imports and maintenance of supply, desalination, transboundary imports (from Northern Ireland), and/or transfers from sources within or outside of the Study Area.
 The number of options that only comprise a Water Treatment Plant water quality upgrade is also presented for those WRZs that are not in deficit and therefore do not require a new or upgraded resource supply.